 How is it spent?

-Often, all of the children in a class will reap some benefit from how the school spends its pupil premium: for example, if the money is used to fund an additional teaching assistant who works across the whole class, rather than providing one-to-one support.
-But research shows that the fund does help to narrow gaps between disadvantaged children and their peers, particularly in English and maths.
+Often, all of the children in a class will reap some benefit from how the school spends its pupil premium: for example, if the money is used to fund an additional support staff to work across the whole class, rather than providing targeted support.
+But research shows that the fund does help to narrow gaps between disadvantaged children and their peers, particularly in English and Maths.